microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 ### fluid-build:task:trigger

-Trace the reason why each task is trigger.
-Use to diagnose incremental problems.
+Trace the reasons why each task is triggered.
+Useful to diagnose problems with incremental build.

 ### fluid-build:task:exec\*